aditya7iyengar/heimdall/README.md

 ## A Simple Solution for a Simple Use Case

 You need to share your SSN with someone.
-You don't want to say it out loud on phone (you have people around you), and you also don't want send it in an email because it will be readily available to anyone who accesses (or hacks) the recipient email in the future.
+You don't want to say it out loud on phone (you have people around you), and you also don't want to send it in an email because it will be readily available to anyone who accesses (or hacks) the recipient email in the future.